Docker Compose でのサービス定義

 Containers for the linked service are reachable at a hostname identical to the alias, or the service name if no alias is specified.

 Links are not required to enable services to communicate.
 When no specific network configuration is set, any service is able to reach any other service at that service’s name on the default network.
-If services do declare networks they are attached to, links does not override the network configuration and services not attached to a shared network are not be able to communicate.
+If services specify the networks they are attached to, links does not override the network configuration.
+Services that are not connected to a shared network are not be able to communicate with each other.
 Compose doesn't warn you about a configuration mismatch.

 Links also express implicit dependency between services in the same way as depends_on, so they determine the order of service startup.